Skip to main content

 After: CSL now requires struct types to be declared explicitly.
 These can be used at both compile time and runtime.
 The following code serves the equivalent function to the above example:

-Partial initialization
+Partial Initialization

 Another key difference between comptime_struct and struct is that all fields must be declared and set.
 No partial initialization can be done, sometimes requiring the use of temporary placeholders.
 Before (removed):